Texas Layoffs — April 2014

 Largest Layoffs

-The largest notice was filed by Express Scripts-Ft.
-Worth at its Ft.
-Worth facility, reporting 418 affected workers.
+The biggest impact was at Express Scripts-Ft.
+Worth at its Fort Worth facility, reporting 418 affected workers.
 Oak Farms Dallas West followed with 173 workers.

 Trend & Outlook